sympower/dt-data-load-tool/docs/website/docs/reference/explainers/airflow-gcp-cloud-composer.md

   - Artifact Registry Repository Administrator;
   - Remote Build Execution Artifact Admin;

 - Navigate to your composer environment and add the needed libraries.
-In the case of this example pipedrive pipeline, we only need the sdf library, so add the `dlt` library.
+In the case of this example pipedrive pipeline, we only need the sdf library, so add the `data_load_tool` library.

   ![add-package](/img/add-package.png)